 Don Ángel went from being a zoologist who worked with livestock to leading the water and sanitation office in the province of Gran Chimu de Cascas in Peru.

 He admits it’s a somewhat odd career move, but the district water office was interested in his experience in environmental management and work with rural communities.
-This experience was invaluable last year when the district of Cascas was hit by the worst flooding in decades, washing away most of the district’s community water systems.
+This experience was invaluable in 2017 when the district of Cascas was hit by the worst flooding in decades, washing away most of the district’s community water systems.

 "The force of nature was so strong that I saw huge rocks and big trees moved by the force of water," Ángel said.
 "I have not seen a disaster like this since an earthquake in 1973."

 In Cascas, water sources, springs, and pipes were all destroyed.
 With all major roads washed away, there was no transportation in or out of Cascas.
 Helicopters had to bring in food and fuel.
 Over 30 communities lost their access to improved water services for months.

 "Eighty percent of the water systems in Cascas were affected," said Ángel.

 District water and sanitation offices like those Ángel leads support community-level water committees that manage water systems.
 That made Ángel’s team first responders after the flooding.

 "As soon as the floods hit, we contacted all of the communities to see what problems they had with their systems," said Ángel.